MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/device-information-properties.md

 ---
-ms.assetid: 4A4C2802-E674-4C04-8A6D-D7C1BBF1BD20

 title: Device information properties
-description: Each device has associated DeviceInformation properties that you can use when you need specific information or when you are building a device selector. ms.date: 02/08/2017 ms.topic: article
+description: Each device has associated DeviceInformation properties that you can use when you need specific information or when you are building a device selector. ms.date: 05/04/2023 ms.topic: article
-keywords: windows 10, uwp

 ms.localizationpriority: medium
 ---

 # Device information properties

-**Important APIs**

-- [**Windows.Devices.Enumeration**](/uwp/api/Windows.Devices.Enumeration)

 Each device has associated [**DeviceInformation**](/uwp/api/Windows.Devices.Enumeration.DeviceInformation) properties that you can use when you need specific information or when you are building a device selector.
-These properties can be specified an AQS filter to limit the devices that you are enumerating over in order to find the devices with the specified traits.
+An Advanced Query Syntax (AQS) filter can be used to specify these properties and limit the enumerated devices with the specified traits.
 You can also use these properties to indicate what information you want returned for each device.
 That enables you to specify the device information that is returned to your application.

+**Important APIs**

+- [**Windows.Devices.Enumeration**](/uwp/api/Windows.Devices.Enumeration)

 For more information about using [**DeviceInformation**](/uwp/api/Windows.Devices.Enumeration.DeviceInformation) properties in your device selector, see [Build a device selector](build-a-device-selector.md).
-This topic goes into how to request information properties and also lists some common properties and their purpose.
+This topic shows how to request information properties and describes some common properties.

 A [**DeviceInformation**](/uwp/api/Windows.Devices.Enumeration.DeviceInformation) object is composed of an identity ([**DeviceInformation.Id**](/uwp/api/windows.devices.enumeration.deviceinformation.id)), a kind ([**DeviceInformation.Kind**](/uwp/api/windows.devices.enumeration.deviceinformation.kind)), and a property bag ([**DeviceInformation.Properties**](/uwp/api/windows.devices.enumeration.deviceinformation.properties)).
 All of the other properties of a **DeviceInformation** object are derived from the **Properties** property bag.
 For example, [**Name**](/uwp/api/windows.devices.enumeration.deviceinformation.name) is derived from **System.ItemNameDisplay**.
 This means that the property bag always contains the information necessary to determine the other properties.